EllAchE/word-shortening/README.md

 Pass an input file defining all words you use (each word on a new line).
 The script will create a plist mapping all "unique paths" to a word.

-For example, if your entire dictionary of words was just "met", "meteor" and "meteors" you would have two shortcuts, a mapping of me -> met and mete -> meteor.
+For example, take the following as your dictionary of all words:
 ``
     met
     meteor
     meteors
 ``
+Your output is:
 ``
     me -> met;
     mete -> meteor